apache/hudi/rfc/rfc-46/rfc-46.md

 ```
 Where user can provide their own subclass implementing such interface for the engines of interest.

+### Merging Strategy
+The RecordMerger is engine-aware.
+We provide a config called HoodieWriteConfig.MERGER_IMPLS.
+You can set a list of RecordMerger class name to it.
+And you can set HoodieWriteConfig.MERGER_STRATEGY which is UUID of RecordMerger.
+Hudi will pick RecordMergers in MERGER_IMPLS which has the same MERGER_STRATEGY according to the engine type at runtime.
+- Every RecordMerger implementation being engine-specific (referred to as "implementation"), implements particular merging semantic (referred to as "merging strategy")
+- Such tiering allowing us to be flexible in terms of providing implementations for the merging strategy only for engines you might be interested in
+- Merging strategy is a table property that is set once during init
+- Merging implementations could be configured for each write individually

 #### Migration from `HoodieRecordPayload` to `HoodieRecordMerger`

 To warrant backward-compatibility (BWC) on the code-level with already created subclasses of `HoodieRecordPayload` currently